jakelazaroff/narrows/README.md

 # narrows

-Super lean and simple object validation with TypeScript support. **narrows** is…
+Super lean and simple object validation with TypeScript support.

+**narrows** is…

 - composable: use any validator inside another
-- extendable: validators are just functions — easily write your own
+- extendable: validators are simple functions — easily write your own
+- safe: in TypeScript, validators turn your variables into static types
 - tiny: no dependencies, fewer than 50 lines of code and less than 500b gzipped

 ## Examples

+Easily validate complex types by using simple validators together:

 ```javascript
 import { number, record, string } from "narrows";